Showing posts with label presidents. Show all posts

 We took the trolley out to the Garden of Tulips, where we were greeted and given a basket to place our picked tulips.

-We were told the soil was soft, to gently wiggle the tulip, and the bulb would release from the dirt.
+We were told the soil was soft, so we were to gently wiggle the tulip, and the bulb would release from the dirt.

-There were so many different types and colors to choose from.
+There were numerous types and colors to choose from.
 I picked several in full bloom and several just budding.

 We took the trolley back to the entrance, paid for our tulips, and began our travel home.

-America Village Festival of The Tulips: You pick your own $1.50 each
+America Village Festival of the Tulips: You pick your own $1.50 each

 Panda Express

-We stopped at Panda Express Decatur for dinner, where we ordered Honey Walnut shrimp, one egg roll, green beans, chicken, stirred wheat noodles with onions, celery cabbage, and three cream cheese Rangoons
+We stopped at Panda Express Decatur for dinner, where we ordered Honey Walnut shrimp, one egg roll, green beans, chicken, stir-fried wheat noodles with onions, celery, cabbage, and three cream cheese Rangoons

 Tuesday, February 21, 2017